Comparison of the AK-47 and M16: Ergonomics

 Also in the realm of ergonomics is the placement of the manual safety.
-With the AR, this is a very well designed lever located on the left side of the weapon that is capable of being manipulated with the thumb of the strong hand while still retaining a grip on the weapon.
+With the AR, this is a very well-designed lever located on the left side of the weapon that is capable of being manipulated with the thumb of the strong hand while still retaining a grip on the weapon.
 With the AK—on most variants—the safety is a large lever on the right side of the weapon that is not at all easy to manipulate.
 With most people, the strong hand must come completely out of the firing grip to either apply or disengage the safety.

 Both weapon designs have been thoroughly tested in every climate on the planet and have proven themselves in combat for the past three and a half decades—so further, "endurance" testing would be pointless.
-What this test did is allow for the weapons to get extremely hot and provided for the operators to judge the now-hot weapon based on how well they could use it without gloved hands.
-In each case, both weapons were judged to be very usable but the AR clearly got the nod as the most desirable weapon.
+What this test did was allow for the weapons to get extremely hot and provided for the operators to judge the now-hot weapon based on how well they could use it without gloved hands.
+In each case, both weapons were judged to be very usable but the AR got the nod as the most desirable weapon.
 This again was due to the ergonomic placement of controls, which keeps the hands away from any part of the weapon that is susceptible to heat transfer."
 It is much easier and faster to change magazines and get the M16 back into action than with the AK-47.
-This is due to several factors, such as perfectly located magazine release and bolt release buttons, a flared magazine well for fast magazine insertions, and the ability to simply insert the magazine into the M16 in a conventional manner, rather than the "rock and lock" method required with the AK-47.
-In addition, it is easier for an M16 user to keep the strong hand on the pistol-grip and sights on target while performing magazine changes than with the AK-47.
+This is due to several factors, such as the location of the magazine release and bolt release buttons, a flared magazine well for fast magazine insertions, and the ability to simply insert the magazine into the M16 in a conventional manner, rather than the "rock and lock" method required with the AK-47.
+In addition, it is easier for an M16 user to keep a strong hand on the pistol grip and sights on the target while performing magazine changes than with the AK-47.

-The M16 has a well designed safety lever located on the left side of the weapon that is easily manipulated by the user's thumb while maintaining a strong hold on the pistol-grip.
+The M16 has a well-designed safety lever located on the left side of the weapon that is easily manipulated by the user's thumb while maintaining a strong hold on the pistol grip.
 With the AK-47 the safety is a large lever on the right side of the weapon that is not at all easy to manipulate.
-"It is slow, uncomfortable and sometimes stiff to operate."
-For most users, the hand must come off the pistol-grip to either apply or disengage the safety.
+"It is slow, uncomfortable, and sometimes stiff to operate."
+For most users, the hand must come off the pistol grip to either apply or disengage the safety.
 It also makes a "loud and distinctive click" when used.
 While the fire selector "is considered by many as the main drawback of the whole AK design", its most frequently criticized feature is its trigger mechanism.
 "The Kalashnikov trigger system, conceptually derived from that of the U.S. .30 M1 Garand rifle, is all too often plagued with an objectionable, and sometimes quite painful, "trigger slap" and a creepy and unpredictable trigger pull."